 Just like traditional marketing, there are a few drawbacks to digital marketing.
 However, they are comparatively few:

 - You can experience security and privacy-related issues sometimes.

 - Some people may have limited access to the internet.
-This means you have to find other ways to connect with them.
+This means you have to find other methods to connect with them.

-- Anybody can copy the competition because strategies can be easily tweaked.
+- Anybody can copy the competition as strategies can be easily tweaked.